 Holiday Inns at the 2 former can easily be had for points; the latter is just the National Park frontier town, but there are several hotels including a Best Western which come recommended but is pricier due to its location.

 Get an early night, and then be up early to beat the crowds into the Grand Canyon National Park.
 Entry is $30 payable at the toll booths.
 Ignore the signs if you are early and park in car parks 1-4 (4 is the closest to the bike hire).
 Order a bike from Bright Angel beforehand, and pick it up along with a sandwich and coffee before setting off westwards along the rim.
-It is possible to do about xx km at a leisurely pace to see (INSERT MAP)
+It is possible to do about 40 km at a leisurely pace to see all the sights along to Hermit’s Rest in the west and Desert View in the east.

 Head back to Las Vegas after lunch, preferably with the top down listening to some classic road-trip music, which will get you into the city in time for a sunset cruise down the Strip before checking into your hotel.